PetervandenDoel/Fabry-Perot-Cavities/Readme.md

-This project was fabriacated in the SIEPIC ELEC413 ebl run https://github.com/SiEPIC/openEBL-2024-02, files were named after my edx username.
+This project was fabriacated in the 2024 SIEPIC open ebl run https://github.com/SiEPIC/openEBL-2024-02, files were named after my edx username.
 The y branches, grating couplers, waveguide tapers, and bragg gratings were imported as parameterized components from the SIEPIC EBL Klayout library

 **OSA spectra are currently being analyzed.
 Designs were simulated in Lumerical interconnect to ensure that transmission peaks won't be below the OSA noise floor and transmission peak shifts would be observable witin the OSA frequency sweep window**<br>